kshrutika24bce10496/Student-Money-Manager/README.md

 Overview of the project:

 Student Money Manager is a Java Console Project that is designed for students to make money management easy and efficient.
-Modern students finds it difficult to manage finances, track expense , manage budget etc that often leads to overspending of finances.
+Modern students finds it difficult to manage finances, track expense , manage budget etc, that often leads to overspending of finances.
 This project focuses on finance management for students by providing a safe, user friendly platform through which they can add transaction, select respective categories where they have spent thier money and get insights.
 This helps students to save money and use it where it is extremely required and neccesary.
 As a student, I know how tough it becomes to manage our expenses and use it in the right way.
 Therefore , this project acts as your financial compannion or you can call it your college buddy because it helps you track your each rupee, understand your spending patterns, and build healthy financial habits like your true friend.

 Features: